strikles/atac-data/messages/email/neurorights_en.md

 The rumours along with the abuse was transferred to my new employer Quby under Jurgen Braam and Roy Van Putten where I met another Portuguese individual Goncalo Carvalho.

-By the end of February 2016 I was once again being systematically abused via cybertorture in an attempt to portrait me as a paranoid schizophrenic.
+By the end of February 2016 I was once again being systematically abused via cyber-torture in an attempt to portrait me as a paranoid schizophrenic.
 I started once again being abused daily by **Jasper Kums** criminal associates who started engaging in a ritual of attempting to force me into a jail cell or psychiatric care to pass me as a paranoid schizophrenic as a daily ritual.
 By the summer of 2016, I had broken up with my partner and was being woken up and abused daily via abuse of bio-photonics.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_lamb.png"></p>